mahrin/paddy_disease_experimental_review/README.md

-# paddy_disease_experimenal_review

-Deep Learning-Based Models for Paddy Disease Classification and Segmentation: An Experimental Review
+# Deep Learning-Based Models for Paddy Disease Classification and Segmentation: An Experimental Review

-Mask-based paddy disease segmentation dataset: [dataset link](https://github.com/mahrin/paddy_disease_experimental_review1/tree/main/segmentation/segmentation_dataset/segmentation_data43_resized_cropped_split)

 ![FIGURE 1.
 Illustrating (a) the framework for the research process, which encompasses the identification of related works, methodology, results, discussion, limitations and future work—and their branches, and (b) the process of identifying works related to paddy disease segmentation and classification (literature review,